Top 15 Revision Techniques

 12. Avoid all-nighters

-13. Turn off your phone
+13. Turn off your distractions

 14. Find online material

 Revision has evolved with the technological revolution.
-You don’t need to carry your books around with you everywhere anymore, you can simply find helpful online material to revise on the go.
+You don’t need to carry your books around with you everywhere anymore.
+You can simply find helpful material online to revise on the go.
 See here for how Collegiate can help.

 15. Be punctual

 On the day of the exam, leave a little early so you arrive in good time and are ready to take on whatever that exam paper throws at you.